mushikhan1102/csc5750teamtext/README.md

 git clone https://github.com/mushikhan1102/csc5750teamtext.git
-This will now install the repository to your local machine following this, open your code editor prior to running the following packages must be installed using the "npm" commmand"
+This will now install the repository to your local machine following this, open your code editor prior to running the following packages must be installed using the "npm" commmand

 firebase
 moment